Make-School-Courses/CS-1.0-Introduction-To-Programming/Lessons/custom_calculator.md

 ## Description
 In this project we will write a Python program to create a text based calculator program similar to the calculators you built in class!
 This calculator will be based on a topic of your choosing, so be creative!

+Feel free to use any calculation topic of your choice as long as it isn't one of the calculation programs we already wrote in class.

 ## Learning Outcomes
 By completing this project, you should be able to…